brockboland/Homebrew/13-Eldorado Superfly/README.md

 * Used CHAOS bottling bucket #2

 ## Tasting notes
+Pretty good.
+Hoppy without being too bitter.
+Not clear at all, though.
+I didn't bother with a bag for the dry hopping, which is a mistake I won't make again.
+Not sure if some gelatin would have helped clear it up though, since I'm assuming it's mostly hop particles clouding the beer.

 ## Timeline
 * 2015.02.15: Brew day
 * 2015.02.28: Dry hopped with 2oz El Dorado.
 Gravity: 1.012
 * 2015.03.07: Bottling day
+* 2015.03.23: Checked two bottles: one gusher, one flat.
+I forgot to stir in the priming sugar, and counted on the siphoning to mix things up enough.